 - Performance issues.

 If there is any change done in coding, they get directly linked to the tasks or bugs.
-Hence the software provides automatic connect to the code.
+Hence the software provides an automatic connection to the code.
 Any integration can be done easily.
 It has Git client support.

 - Powerful and complete agile project management tool